5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 Your project needs

-Like we mentioned above, band saws have a few purposes.
-They were first put to use in sawmills for resawing planks into thinner boards, which is where they developed their trademark precision.
+As we mentioned above, band saws have a few purposes.
+They were first used in sawmills for resawing planks into thinner boards, which is where they developed their trademark precision.
 Later, artisans discovered that they were ideal for making irregular cuts.
-They’ve also always been a favorite of carpenters looking to cut down on sawdust.
+They’ve also been a favorite of carpenters looking to cut down on sawdust.

 You can’t make the right purchase if you don’t know what you need your new band saw for.
 For example, if you’re stripping logs, we don’t recommend using the Rikon 10-305 or the Wen 3962.
-On the other end of the spectrum, if you’re just making a quilt rack, springing for the Grizzly G0555XH will be a major waste of money.
+On the other end of the spectrum, springing for the Grizzly G0555XH is a significant waste of money if you’re just making a quilt rack.

 Power